dBankCore/devportal/_tutorials-javascript/vote_on_content.md

     //for content
     const time = new Date().getTime();
     //get title
-    const title = `developers.steem.io - JS-T:17 ${time}`;
+    const title = `developers.dpays.io - JS-T:17 ${time}`;
     //get body
-    const body = `Go to [developers.steem.io](https://developers.steem.io) for the latest in Steem tutorials!
-This post was created by someone using the active version of those tutorials at  [https://github.com/steemit/devportal-tutorials-js](https://github.com/steemit/devportal-tutorials-js)
+    const body = `Go to [developers.dpays.io](https://developers.dpays.io) for the latest in dPay tutorials!
+This post was created by someone using the active version of those tutorials at  [https://github.com/dpays/developer-docs-tutorials-js](https://github.com/dpays/developer-docs-tutorials-js)

         ${time}`;
     //get tags and convert to array list const tags = 'blog';